 WARNING: The use of Bt can be very beneficial to control caterpillars.
 However, take care not to use it in areas of your garden where butterfly caterpillars are present!

 When purchasing Bacillus Thuringiensis remember that the liquid has a short shelf life.
 The powder when stored correctly, can last for many years.

-For decades many home gardeners have used insecticidal soap for pest control and killing bugs on plants.
+For decades home gardeners have used homemade insecticidal soap recipes for pest control and killing bugs on house plants.
 “Natural pest control” is not something new in today’s green, eco-friendly world.

 After Neem as an All-Purpose Natural solution, insecticidal soap comes in as an alternative.
-It’s not as versatile or effective, but works in a pinch.
+Soapy water is not as versatile or effective but works in a pinch.

 You do have a couple options with insecticidal soap.
-You can purchase online or make your own.
+You can purchase a commercial product online like Safer soap or make your own.
 When making your own you cannot use just any soap.
 Use a soap like castile soap.

-NOTE: Some spays can cause serious damage to foliage.
+NOTE: Some sprays can cause serious damage to leaves or foliage, stems and roots.
 Always test spray in a small area.
 If the spray is too strong – dilute.

 Remember… not all bugs are bad.
 Using beneficial insects – good bugs – to control the bad bugs is another pest control option.

-This technique is called Integrated Pest Management or IPM.
+The technique which involves the use of natural enemies or beneficial insects is called Integrated Pest Management or IPM.
 Basically, you “release” another bug which feeds on the pest you’re trying to control.